Doctors say this is the most important virus you’ve never heard of - KESQ

 Her doctor wasn’t satisfied, however, and sent her to an emergency room for more testing.
 Blood tests determined that she had HMPV.

 “I was like, ‘what?’
-Because it sounds really dire,” Davidson said.
+Because it sounds really dire,” Davison said.
 “I’ve never heard of it.”

 Human metapneumovirus was discovered by Dutch virus hunters in 2001.
 They had 28 samples from children in the Netherlands with unexplained respiratory infections.
 Some of the children had been very ill and required mechanical ventilation, but they didn’t test positive for any known pathogens.